UI/UX Design

 Solution ✅

-Added a visible streak tracker for immediate feedback
+Added a visible point tracker for immediate feedback

 Introduced microcopy connecting logged actions to earned points